Reasons CPP Disability Applications Are Denied

 - If you have only worked for four years, then you must have made valid contributions to CPP each of those four years in order to be eligible for CPP Disability.

-- The “four out of six year rule” applies to those who became disabled from January 1st, 1998 onward.
-If you have worked for more than four years, then in most case, it is necessary that you have made valid contributions for four out of the last six years before you became disabled.
+- The “four out of six-year rule” applies to those who became disabled from January 1st, 1998 onward.
+If you have worked for more than four years, then in most cases, it is necessary that you have made valid contributions for four out of the last six years before you became disabled.

 If someone has made enough contributions between 1987 and 1997 (but not after that date) then they will be considered qualified under the rules that were in place between 1987 and 1997.

 The current rule is that one must have made qualifying contributions in four out of the last six years.
 In addition, effective since March 3, 2008, applicants who have made qualifying contributions in three of the last six years and valid CPP contributions for at least 25 years meet the contributory requirement.

 Applicants don’t provide enough information on medical conditions